Kwai Tsing District: Education

+Hong Kong Public Libraries operates three libraries in the district: North Kwai Chung, South Kwai Chung, and Tsing Yi.

 Leisure

 There are several sports grounds in the district.
 Biu Chun Rangers are based in Tsing Yi.
 Kwai Tsing Theatre in Kwai Fong is gradually becoming an important performance venue in Hong Kong.

 Transport

 The usual forms of transportation in the district are buses, minibuses and metro.

 The MTR (metro) Tsuen Wan line has four stations on three lines running through the district: